go-gorm/gorm.io/pages/docs/update.md

 ## Update single column

-When updating a single column with `Update`, it needs to have any conditions or it will raise error `ErrMissingWhereClause`, checkout [Block Global Updates](#block_global_updates) for details
+When updating a single column with `Update`, it needs to have any conditions or it will raise error `ErrMissingWhereClause`, checkout [Block Global Updates](#block_global_updates) for details.
 When using the `Model` method and its value has a primary value, the primary key will be used to build the condition, for example:

 ```go